INTO-CPS-Association/example_digital-twin_incubator/README.md

 ### Connecting to the Raspberry PI

-Easiest way to connect is to use VNC Viewer, as the pi runs a VNC server.
-Contact [claudio](mailto:claudio.gomes@ece.au.dk) for help in this step.

-Alternatively, it is possible to connect to the raspberry pi via a local network: the Pi outputs a Wifi network with the name incubator.
-The password is located physically on the Pi.
+The simplest is to just connect a keyboard, screen, and mouse to the pi, then use setup a hotspot with your phone, and connect the PI to it.
+Ensure that the rabbitmq server is accessible from the PI, and you should be able to run everything.
+We do not recommend running the influxdb within the PI itself.
+To gather data on the pi, we recommend [start_csv_data_recorder](software/startup/start_csv_data_recorder.py), which will store locally a set of csv files with the data from the [low_level_driver_server.py](software/incubator/physical_twin/low_level_driver_server.py).
+On another computer that has access to the rabbitmq server and influxdb server, you can run the [start_influx_data_recorder.py](software/startup/start_influx_data_recorder.py) to forward the data to the influxdb server.

-Once connected, one can SSH to the PI.
-The username and password is also physically located on the Pi.
+You can SSH to the PI.
+The username and password is physically located on the Pi.

 ## CAD Model